 Spearman correlation coefficient, Pearson correlation coefficient and Kendall's tau correlation coefficient are computed for each pair of ground-truth similarities and cosine similarities.
-The results are summarized in Table 1, Table 2 and Table 3 for WordSim353, SimLex999 and SimVerb3500 dataset, respectively, and are depicted in Figure 2 for the WordSim353 dataset, Figure 3 for the SimLex999 dataset, and Figure 4 for the SimVerb3500 dataset.
+The results are summarized in Table 1 for all datasets and are depicted in Figure 2 for the WordSim353 dataset, Figure 3 for the SimLex999 dataset, Figure 4 for the SimVerb3500 dataset, Figure 5 for the RG65 dataset and Figure 6 for the RW2034 dataset.

 Results of the correlation analysis oppose the findings of average similarity.
-GloVe and FastText word embeddings demonstrated better performance for capturing word similarities in terms of average cosine similarity.
+GloVe and FastText word embeddings demonstrated better performance for capturing word similarities in terms of average cosine similarity among four out of five datasets.
 However, they have the lowest correlation coefficient.
 The value is around 0, implying no correlation between ground truth and cosine similarities of word vectors.
-FastText despite being developed to overcome weaknesses of Word2Vec, does not show to capture word similarities better since correlation is roughly 0.1 for SimLex999 and SimVerb3500 and approximately 0.2 for WordSim353.
+FastText, despite being developed to overcome weaknesses of Word2Vec, does not show to capture word similarities better since correlation is roughly 0.1 for SimLex999 and SimVerb3500 and approximately 0.2 for WordSim353, RG65 and RW2034.
 GloVe also shows weak performance on SimLex999 and SimVerb3500, although it is used as a starting point in many high-performance deep learning models for different NLP tasks.
-However, the correlation on WordSim353 is quite higher, with a maximum value of 0.61 for the Spearman correlation coefficient.
+However, the correlation coefficient on the WordSim353 dataset and 0.77, again Spearman correlation, on the RG65 dataset.
+On the RW2034 dataset, the highest correlation coefficient for GloVe embeddings is 0.41 with 300-dimensional vectors pre-trained on Wikipedia.